Recruitment Privacy Notice

 Our application form is split into three parts:

-Part 1: Contact Details, DOB, details of any criminal offences (unspent), UK driving Licence, Right to work checks,
+Part 1: Contact Details, DOB, details of any criminal offences (unspent), Right to work checks,

-Details entered in Part 1 will be held by the People and Development Service and will be used to contact you about the recruitment process and check that you have the right to work in the UK.
+Details entered in Part 1 will be held by the People and Development Service and will be used to contact you about the recruitment process and check that you have the right to work in the UK and/or the country where the role will be based, if different.
 We ask for details of any criminal offences (unspent) as we have a duty of care to our current employees and we need to ensure that the people we employ can be relied upon to handle personal information responsibly.

 This information is withheld from the Shortlisting panel.
 If you are offered and accept an interview at TRP Research your contact details will be shared with those who are involved in our recruitment event.